Patrick Salameh: Arrest

 On the evening of 15 November 2008, investigators arrested Patrick Salameh.
-He then returns to prison, for the murders of three prostitutes, although little evidence allows to establish a certain guilt towards him.
+He then returned to prison, for the murders of three prostitutes, although little evidence allows to establish a certain guilt towards him.

-On 11 March 2009, a reconstitution takes place, but Patrick Salameh, denying the facts with which he is accused, refuses to collaborate.
-Following this unsuccessful reenactment, Salameh returns to prison.
+On 11 March 2009, a reconstruction took place, but Patrick Salameh, denying the facts with which he is accused, refused to collaborate.
+Following this unsuccessful reenactment, Salameh returned to prison.

 On 6 May 2011, Patrick Salameh, already charged with the three murders of prostitutes, was again indicted for the alleged murder of Fatima Saiah, whose body was also not found.

 On 12 October 2012, Patrick Salameh was referred to the Aix-en-Provence Assize Court for the murders of Iryna Sytnyk, Cristina Bahulea and Zineb Chebout (perpetrated between October and November 2008).
-He is also the subject of a referral to the Assize Court of Bouches-du-Rhône, for the murder of Fatima Saiah, three weeks before his first trial, on 24 February 2014.
+He was also the subject of a referral to the Assize Court of Bouches-du-Rhône, for the murder of Fatima Saiah, three weeks before his first trial, on 24 February 2014.

 The trial

 Patrick Salameh's first trial began on 17 March 2014, at the Aix-en-Provence Assize Court.

 On 3 April 2014, Patrick Salameh was sentenced to life imprisonment, with a safety period of 22 years.
-He is found guilty of kidnapping, kidnapping, and rape followed by death on the person of Iryna Sytnyk, Cristina Bahulea and Zineb Chebout.
-He was also on trial for the kidnapping and rape of Soumia El Kandadi, the main witness whose testimony led to the arrest of Patrick Salameh.
-He is appealing this decision.
+He was found guilty of kidnapping, kidnapping, and rape followed by death on the person of Iryna Sytnyk, Cristina Bahulea and Zineb Chebout.
+He was also on trial for the kidnapping and rape of Soumia El Kandadi, the main witness whose testimony led to his arrest.
+In 2016 he appealed this decision.

 On 12 October 2015, his second trial began, before the Assize Court of Bouches-du-Rhône.
-Patrick Salameh is on trial for the kidnapping followed by the death of Fatima Saiah, a young high school student, whose body has never been found.
+Patrick Salameh was on trial for the kidnapping followed by the death of Fatima Saiah, a young high school student, whose body has never been found.

 On 22 October 2015, Patrick Salameh was also sentenced to life imprisonment, with a safety period of 22 years.
-He is also appealing this decision.
-The two trials of Salameh being extremely close, the appeal of the two convictions will be joined, thereafter, in a single trial.
+He also appealed this decision.
+The two trials of Salameh being extremely close, the appeal of the two convictions were combined, in a single trial.

 On 18 April 2016, Patrick Salameh was tried on appeal, before the Var Assize Court.
 He was 59 years old at the time.
 Incarcerated for 7 years and 5 months, Patrick Salameh still denied the four assassinations with which he is accused, whose bodies have never been found.
 Here again, Salameh was described as "dangerous" and "difficult to cure", with a very high risk of recurrence.

 On 19 May 2016, Patrick Salameh was again convicted of the murders of Fatima Saiah, Iryna Sytnyk, Cristina Bahulea and Zineb Chebout (whose bodies were not found) as well as of the rape of Soumia (the five acts having been committed between May and November 2008).
-Following the deliberations, Salameh is again sentenced to life imprisonment, with a 22-year safety period.
+Following the deliberations, Salameh was again sentenced to life imprisonment, with a 22-year safety period.

 Partick Salameh and his lawyers appealed on points of law, but the appeal was dismissed on 11 July 2017.